Rotherham: Geography

 Much of the town occupies the slopes of two hills.
-To the west is the start of a 3 mi north-west crest topped by Keppel's Column, a folly; to the east is a narrower crest alongside the Rother known as Canklow Hill, topped by a public area, Boston Park.
-The Rother here is between 32 and 34 metres above sea level.
+To the west is the start of a 3 mi northwest crest topped by Keppel's Column, a folly; to the east is a narrower crest alongside the Rother known as Canklow Hill, topped by a public area, Boston Park.
+The Rother here is between 32 and 34 m above sea level.
 The south scarp is slightly higher with the Canklow Hill Earthworks, a Scheduled Ancient Monument.

 Rotherham's commercial town centre occupies the valley between these hills on the navigable part of the River Don.
-The town centre is less than 0.5 mi north of the confluence with the Rother flowing from the south.
+The town centre is less than 1/2 mi north of the confluence with the Rother flowing from the south.
 The Mid Don Valley continues adjoining towns in the north of the Metropolitan Borough.

 Beyond the town centre and away from the Don Valley, the Rotherham district is largely rural, containing a mixture of retired people, larger properties, some farming and tourism and the landscaped Wentworth Woodhouse estate, where the last surviving kiln of the Rockingham Pottery can be seen.